colbyrobinson27/ISC3U-GroupProject/README.md

 - Economy algorithm based on supply and demand
 - Design of civilizations and different biomes they can be situated in
 - Story idea, basis for the game, can come later after more world design is finished

+Okay, so I have no place to but this so I will just put it here I guess.
+Firstly to clean things up, can we try and keep things as clear and de-centralized as possible.
+So make classes or functions for everything, like a Class for Tiles or Class for biomes etc, and try and keep functions decentralized as well. - Rhys